kermitt2/entity-fishing/doc/train.rst

 Currently a random sample of Wikipedia articles is used for training.
 The full article content is therefore necessary and a dedicated database will be created the first time the training is launched.
 This additional database is used and required only for training.
 You will need the Wikipedia XML dump corresponding to the target languages available in a directory indicated in the `yaml` config files under `data/wikipedia/` by the parameter `dataDirectory` (warning, as this additional database contains the whole textual content of all Wikipedia articles (with wiki markups), it is quite big, around 3.4 GB for the English Wikipedia).

-The following command will build the two models used in (N)ERD, the `ranker` and the `selector` model (both being a Random Forest) and preliminary build the full article content database the first time for the English Wikipedia:
+The following command will build the two models used in *entity-fishing*, the `ranker` and the `selector` model (both being a Random Forest) and preliminary build the full article content database the first time for the English Wikipedia:

 ```bash
 > mvn compile exec:exec -Ptrain_annotate_en